Women's sport in Australia: History

 During the 1900s, there also began the creation of women's only sport clubs, including the Victorian Ladies' Bowling Association, which was established in 1907 as the first women's bowls association in the country.
 Women's only sport organisations continued to be formed for the next thirty years.
 The bowls association was followed up by the creation of the Australian Women's Hockey Association in 1910.
 A decade later, the Australian Women's Rowing Council on 13 May 1920 at the Telegraph Chambers Brisbane, Queensland.
 In 1931, the Australian Women's Cricket Council (AWCC) was formed in March 1931.
 In 1932, the Australian Women's Amateur Union was formed to manage women's track and field.

 Coming out of the second World War, women's sport in the country was in a better place than sport in other countries.
 Many of the sport organisations for women remained intact during the war period and held competitions.
 Women did not have to deal with issues like food rationing, petrol rationing, population disbursement, and other issues facing women in post-war Europe.
 Sport had continued on largely undisturbed.
 At the end of World War II, Australia saw an increase in immigrants coming to the country, with many coming from places that had not previously sent immigrants to the country before.
 The influx of newcomers helped to introduce and led to participation in sports that had previously not enjoyed much popularity in Australia.

 By the 1970s, amalgamation between male and female only sport clubs began to take place.
 In 1977, Australian Athletic Union was formed.
 This was a merger of the men's and women's athletics associations.
 This would continue into the 2000s, with Golf Australia forming in 2006 after the Australian Golf Union (AGU) and Women's Golf Australia (WGA) agreed to merge.

 In 2005, The Australian Womensport & Recreation Association Inc (AWRA) was incorporated in July.

 Timeline

 The first cricket test match played at Brisbane Cricket Ground between Australia and England was held in 1934.
 In 1985, Dawn Fraser became the first female inductee in the Sport Australia Hall of Fame.
-In 2010, the 5th IWG World Conference on Women and Sport was held in Sydney between 20–23 May.
+In 2010, the 5th IWG World Conference on Women and Sport was held in Sydney between 20 and 23 May.